Darryl David: Political career

+During the 2025 general election, David remained in the PAP team, led by Senior Minister Lee Hsien Loong, contesting Ang Mo Kio GRC against People's Power Party (PPP) and new party Singapore United Party (SUP) in a three-way contest.
+The PAP team won the contest with almost 79 percent of the vote with the other two parties receiving around 10 percent each.
+David is part of the Government Parliamentary Committee under Education where he serves as chairman since 2025.

 Personal life

 David is a Singaporean of Indian and Chinese descent with his father being an Indian and his mother a Chinese.
 His parents are divorced and he was raised by his mother.
-David is bilingual in English and Mandarin but is able to speak conversational Hokkien dialect.
+David is bilingual in English and Mandarin and is also able to speak conversational Hokkien.

-David was previously married to radio personality Georgina Chang.
-He has since remarried to lawyer Christina Sim since 2006 and they have two children.
+David was married to radio personality Georgina Chang in 1998 but they later divorced.
+He is married to lawyer Christina Sim since 2006 and they have two children.